2010 Article, updated November 2017

 Sometimes no great formality may be required, and a well-handled meeting (or, even, facilitated mediation) may resolve the issue.
 However, sometimes more formal options may need to be considered, such as:

-- Putting the issue to the members of a society in general meeting or to the trustees of a charitable trust – perhaps to ask the governing body’s to ratify or approve the allegedly improper actions or adopt challengeable decisions previously made for the entity,
+- Putting the issue to the members of a society in general meeting or to the trustees of a charitable trust – perhaps to ask the governing body’s to ratify or approve the allegedly improper actions or confirm challengeable decisions previously made for the entity,

 - Amending the entity’s constitution,